Tracklit/TrackLitRN/replit.md

   - Replaced channel settings spinner with comprehensive skeleton loading states
   - Applied optimized components throughout chat pages, settings, and message displays
   - Removed all slide animations from CSS and chat navigation for instant transitions
+  - Implemented automatic scroll-to-bottom when posting messages or images
+  - Added keyboard detection and height adjustment for mobile chat
+  - Messages container now adjusts padding when keyboard is visible to keep new messages above keyboard
   - Images now load significantly faster with automatic compression and proper sizing

 - July 7, 2025: Enhanced channel settings with dynamic save button and cleaner interface ✅